Sleepdesk - Help for Sleep Disorders

 A short paragraph from my wife about how sleep apnea can have an affect on the whole family.
 It is sometimes forgotten about the effects that Sleep Apnea has on partners and other family members.
 It can be very stressful for them too.

 Can't get to sleep at night?
 The types and causes of Insomnia are discussed here with a list of good sleep hygiene habits.
-Please feel free to use the 'Sleep Problems Forum' to get in touch with other Insomnia sufferers, or post your cures and advice.

 Information on the dangers, symptoms and treatments of the neurological sleep disorder Narcolepsy and associated Cataplexy attacks, plus Sleep Paralysis.
 Read some of the visitor's articles (links at bottom of this page) if you suffer from Sleep Paralysis.